ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Bad-debts recovered(if any)

-• Revenue earned by the sale of scrap material or waste etc
+• Revenue earned by the sale of scrap material or waste, etc

-Some Important features of Revenue Receipts
+Some Important Features of Revenue Receipts

-• Benefits from revenue receipts can be taken for a short period of time i.e one accounting or financial year
+• Benefits from revenue receipts can be taken for a short period of time, i.e., one accounting or financial year.

-• As benefits from revenue receipts are for a short period of time, thus another feature comes that it is recurring in nature
+• As benefits from revenue receipts are for a short period of time, thus another feature comes that it is recurring in nature.

-• Revenue receipts come directly from the operational activities of a business
+• Revenue receipts come directly from the operational activities of a business.

 • It directly affects the profit and loss of business.
 As when revenue is received by a company it will either increase the profit or will contribute towards loss.

-• Disclosure is made under Trading and Profit or Loss account and not in the Balance Sheet.
+• Disclosure is made under the Trading and Profit or Loss account and not in the Balance Sheet.

-What do you understand by Capital Receipts?
+What Do You Understand by Capital Receipts?

 Types of Capital Receipts